 - Now, suppose

-- Band-aids still affect single target but ebolts are area affect in radius
+- Band-aids still affect single target but ebolts have an area affect

 - E-bolts do less damage, but armor doesn't make a difference

-- Now, which to cast?
+- Now, which spell should Priest cast?

 - Answer isn't as easy.
 Interesting choices.

 Good gameplay.